-This blog post is the first of four, describing my version of the Via Dinarica Green Trail in Bosnia and Herzegovina.
-Besides the usual trail notes and thoughts I added practical information, hoping to help future Green Trail hikers.
+This blog post is describing my version of the Via Dinarica Green Trail in Bosnia and Herzegovina.
+Besides the usual trail notes and thoughts, I added practical information, hoping to help future Green Trail hikers.
 General practical information about the Via Dinarica trails you can find on this page.
+In my Outdooractive tours (added to this blog post) you can find specific information about resupply, water sources and other facilities along the trail.

 Una National Park